TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/Upgrade/3UseTheUpgradeWizard/Index.rst

 wizard, which sets the compatibility version of your TYPO3 installation to the new version.
 Afterwards you will get redirected to the next wizard.
-Please note that some wizards provide optional features, like installing system extension (for example simulate static or open docs) that you may not need in your current installation, so take care to only use the wizards needed.
+Please note that some wizards provide optional features, like installing system extensions (for example simulate static or open docs) that you may not need in your current installation, so take care to only use the wizards needed.